guilanier/codrops-sdf-lensblur/README.md

 # Shape Lens Blur Effect with SDFs and WebGL

-*An introduction to leveraging the power of Signed Distance Fields (SDFs) to draw shapes with interactive lens blur effect.*
+*An introduction on harnessing the power of Signed Distance Fields (SDFs) to draw shapes with interactive lens blur effect.*

 ![SDF Lens Blur](docs/demo.gif)